fafalone/RunAsTrustedInstaller/README.md

 Nirsoft's AdvancedRun has a feature to do this, but which sadly isn't open source much less written in VB, so I wanted to create something like it in VB6.
 I'll probably add more features like it has in the future, but this was the most complicated and useful.

+> [!IMPORTANT]
-Important: You must use Run As Administrator to use this code; it simply allows an admin to be an actual admin, it cannot escalate a unprivileged normal user to administrator.
+>  You must use Run As Administrator to use this code; it simply allows an admin to be an actual admin, it cannot escalate a unprivileged normal user to administrator.
 It does appear to work when run from the IDE, but that will of course need to also have been run with administrator privileges.

 ### Usage